mojontwins/MK1_NES/docs/engine_config.md

 ## Warpers

 Warpers are entities which, when interacted with, take the player elsewhere.
-They are placed as enemies with **ponedor**. `attr` is the destination screen (room) number, and `s1` should contain the destination coordinates (packed 0xYX).
+They are placed as enemies with **ponedor** as type FF. `attr` is the destination screen (room) number, and `s1` should contain the destination coordinates (packed 0xYX).

 ```c
     #define ENABLE_SIMPLE_WARPERS